Supervised Multimodal Bitransformers for Classifying Images and Text: Approach

 \subsection{Other Implementation Details}

 For all models, we sweep by over the learning rate (in $\{1e^{-4},5e^{-5}\}$) and early stop on validation accuracy for the multiclass datasets, and Micro-F1 for the multilabel dataset.
-We additionally sweep over the number of epochs to keep the text and visual encoders fixed, as well as the number of image embeddings to use as input (see also Section \ref{sec:analysis} for a detailed analysis of these hyperparameters).
+We additionally sweep over the number of epochs to keep the text and visual encoders fixed, as well as the number of image embeddings to use as input.
 For the Bert models, we use BertAdam \cite{Devlin:2019naacl} with a warmup rate of $0.1$; for the other models we use regular Adam \cite{Kingma:2014adam}.
-Since not all datasets are balanced, we weight the class labels by their inverse frequency.
-Code, models and the benchmark suite will be made available soon.
+Since not all datasets are balanced, we weigh the class labels by their inverse frequency.
+Code and models are available online\footnote{\href{https://github.com/facebookresearch/mmbt}{https://github.com/facebookresearch/mmbt}}.